shawjef3/digitalocean/README.md

 ### 4.0
 * Add support for Scala 2.12
-* Remove dispatch, since it is not published for Scala 2.12
+* Remove [dispatch](http://dispatch.databinder.net/Dispatch.html), since it is not published for Scala 2.12
+* The client now requires an implicit AsyncHttpClient
+* Add refresh() method to Action, Droplet, and Volume
+* Add sfo2 region, and various new droplet sizes

 ### 3.0
 * Add support for volumes